-ACC 308 Managerial and Cost Accounting (4 hrs.)
+ACC 308 Managerial and Cost Accounting (3 hrs.)
 A course designed to acquaint students, whether or not they plan to continue accounting studies, with the uses of accounting for business operation and management.
 The content of the course emphasizes the accounting process in manufacturing organizations.
 Topics include cost allocation and control, cost systems, budgeting, variance analysis, break-even analysis and problems of alternative choice.
 Offered every other fall semester, alternating with ACC 307.
 Prerequisites: ACC 216.

-ACC 312 Intermediate Accounting I (4 hrs.)
+ACC 312 Intermediate Accounting I (3 hrs.)
 A study of the nature, content and interpretation of corporate financial statements.
 Major topics covered include the conceptual framework of financial accounting, current assets, plant assets, and intangible assets.
 Offered every fall semester.
 Prerequisites: ACC 216 or permission of instructor.

-ACC 319 Federal Income Tax I (4 hrs.)
+ACC 319 Federal Income Tax I (3 hrs.)
 A study of federal income tax laws and their current application to individuals and partnerships, with emphasizes various practical applications of Accounting Information Systems topics in a laboratory setting.
 Offered every fall semester.
-Prerequisites: MIS 201 for MIS Majors; MIS 201 or 210 for ACC Majors; previous or concurrent enrollment in ACC 320.
+Prerequisite: ACC 216.

 ACC 320 Accounting Information Systems (3 hrs.)
 This course explores effective and efficient accounting information systems from a user's perspective.
 Specific coverage is devoted to the areas where the accountant interfaces with the system analyst.
 This course is specifically designed for accounting and management information systems majors and minors.
 Offered every fall semester.
-Prerequisites: MIS 201 for MIS Majors; MIS 201 or 210 for ACC Majors.
+Prerequisites: MIS 210.